 Most web hosting provider provides a quick installer that lets you install WordPress at the click of a button.
 Cpanel provides a simple web interface that makes installation and management of WordPress seamless for non-technical users.
 The Cpanel also serves as a local host for all your WordPress files.
 It is that web-based interface through which you can effectively manage or store your WordPress files.

 cPanel is used to manage the custom mail accounts, create and manage databases, create FTP users, set up domain names, host set up, and back up the entire site. the Cpanel is simple like the brain that manages all the activities that happen on a server.
 When it comes to web-based server setup, Cpanel is the most popular and the standard for all website design and data management.
 To manage your Cpanel, follow these steps.

 Logging in to Cpanel is simple, provided you are authorized or have the login credentials to the web server.

 Visit your Cpanel link either using HTTPS on port 2083 or by adding “/cpanel” at the end of the domain name URL eg www.yourdomainname.com/cpanel, it will prompt you to sign in with your login credentials, usually username and password

 Enter the username and password then click the to log in option

 Once it logs you in then you have access to the different functionality of a Cpanel

 The Cpanel is divided into the following sections which include:

 - Advanced Tools

-Email Management: Cpanel makes creating, edit and managing email accounts easy.
-It also allows you to configure your email with outlook, set email quota, and configure your email redirection to other email services.
+Email Management: Cpanel makes creating, editing, and managing email accounts easy.
+It also allows you to configure your email with outlook, set an email quota, and configure your email redirection to other email services.